Peter Sutcliffe: Yorkshire Ripper: The Secret Murders

-Incarceration
+Jail

 Prison and Broadmoor Hospital

-Following his conviction and incarceration, Sutcliffe chose to use the name Coonan, his mother's maiden name.
+Following his conviction, Sutcliffe chose to use the name Coonan, his mother's maiden name.
 Despite being found sane at his trial, Sutcliffe was diagnosed with paranoid schizophrenia.
 Attempts to send him to a secure psychiatric unit were blocked.

-While at Parkhurst he was seriously assaulted by James Costello, a 35-year-old career criminal with several convictions for violence; on 10 January 1983, he followed Sutcliffe into a recess of F2, the hospital wing at Parkhurst, and plunged a broken coffee jar twice into the left side of Sutcliffe's face, creating four wounds requiring thirty stitches.
+On 10 January 1983, Sutcliffe was seriously assaulted at HMP Parkhurst by James Costello, a 35-year-old career criminal with several convictions for violence; Costello followed Sutcliffe into a recess of F2, the hospital wing at Parkhurst, and plunged a broken coffee jar twice into the left side of Sutcliffe's face, creating four wounds requiring thirty stitches.
 In March 1984, Sutcliffe was sent to Broadmoor Hospital under Section 47 of the Mental Health Act 1983.

 Sutcliffe's wife obtained a separation around 1989 and a divorce in July 1994.
 On 23 February 1996, Sutcliffe was attacked in his room in Broadmoor's Henley Ward; Paul Wilson, a convicted robber, asked to borrow a videotape before attempting to strangle Sutcliffe with the cable from a pair of stereo headphones.
 After an attack with a pen by fellow inmate Ian Kay on 10 March 1997, Sutcliffe lost the vision in his left eye, and his right eye was severely damaged.
-Kay admitted trying to kill Sutcliffe and was ordered to be detained in a secure mental hospital without limit of time.
+Kay admitted trying to kill Sutcliffe and was ordered to be detained in a secure psychiatric hospital without limit of time.
 In 2003, it was reported that Sutcliffe had developed diabetes.

 Sutcliffe's father died in 2004 and was cremated.
-On 17 January 2005 he was allowed to visit Arnside where the ashes had been scattered.
+On 17 January 2005 Sutcliffe was allowed to visit Arnside where the ashes had been scattered.
 The decision to allow the temporary release was initiated by David Blunkett and ratified by Charles Clarke when he became Home Secretary.
 Sutcliffe was accompanied by four members of the hospital staff.
 The visit led to front-page tabloid headlines.
 On 22 December 2007, a fourth attack on Sutcliffe occurred when fellow inmate Patrick Sureda lunged at him with a metal cutlery knife, shouting that he would blind Sutcliffe in his remaining eye.
 Sutcliffe managed to throw himself backwards, causing the blade to miss his right eye and stab him in the cheek instead.

 On 17 February 2009, it was reported that Sutcliffe was "fit to leave Broadmoor".
 On 23 March 2010, the Secretary of State for Justice, Jack Straw, was questioned by Julie Kirkbride, Conservative MP for Bromsgrove, in the House of Commons seeking reassurance for a constituent, a victim of Sutcliffe, that he would remain in prison.
 Straw indicated that, although Sutcliffe's release was a decision for the parole board, the extensive evidence he had reviewed suggested that there were no circumstances under which Sutcliffe would be released.